Events - Week View

 http://www.mermaidstavern.com

-Uilleann piper Preston Howard Wilde leads an Irish piping session - it’s a wonderful way to spend a Sunday afternoon!
+Uilleann piper Preston Howard Wilde leads an Irish piping session - it’s a wonderful way to spend a Sunday afternoon, all ages, 2-4 pm.

 On Sunday afternoons, the Hostel Café in Portland, Oregon provides a friendly setting for this TrailJams Irish traditional tune session.
 TrailJams is a music community focused on making acoustic music together outside for the enjoyment of the musicians and of people passing by.
 The cozy café makes a great place to keep the music going in the winter.
 In better weather, the tune playing moves out to the café’s courtyard.
 Guests of the Hostel Café and the adjoining Northwest Portland Hostel are likely to settle at one of the nearby tables to enjoy the music.